|WORLD URBAN CONGRESS|

 |MALMO, 16 -17 APRIL 2018|

-The City of Malmo together with INTA, are organizing the 41st annual World congress over 2 days of intense debates and visits the new opportunities of partnerships to build sustainable cities and communities.
+The City of Malmo together with INTA, are organizing the 41st annual World Urban congress over 2 days of intense debates.
+It will visit new opportunities of partnerships to build sustainable cities and communities.

 Sustainable Development Goals addressed by the Congress